28NS30/M1ID/README.md

 exceptions).
 No ChatGPT code.
 Just plain old C++ that I wrote.
 Shouted to Jared for encouraging me to start this project.

 ## 1. Linear Reggression Model

+#### Purpose
+I originally set out to create a general linear regression model that could easily be repurposed or used as a skeleton for a future project.
+A pretty big driving motivation for this project was just to beat Jared in the Kaggle Comp😅.

 #### Description
 Pretty self-explanatory.
 I created a linear regression model and tested it